Create user mailboxes in Exchange Online

 Use Exchange Online PowerShell to create a new mailbox

 This example creates an Exchange Online mailbox and user account for Holly Holt.
-The optional parameter ResetPasswordOnNextLogon will require the user to reset their password the first time they sign in to Office 365.
+The optional parameter ResetPasswordOnNextLogon will require the user to reset their password the first time they sign in to Microsoft 365 or Office 365.